 Looking west, past Gilbert Talbot’s grave.
 In the summer of 1915, a large house in Poperinghe, eight and a half miles due west of Ypres, was vacated by its owners and rented to the British Army.
 The Reverend Philip “Tubby” Clayton, a British Army chaplain, visualised its use as a soldier’s club, and, presumably due to his heavenly powers of persuasion, on 11th December 1915, the doors of a new club for British soldiers opened, the entrance sign proclaiming, ‘“All rank abandon, ye who enter here’.
-None of which explains why the house was subsequently named Talbot House in memory of Gilbert (perhaps because he was both the youngest son of the Lord Bishop Talbot of Winchester, and his brother was Padre Neville Talbot), but it was, and as a very strange footnote, at some point in the mid-1990s when, so the story goes, a ring at the doorbell of Talbot House was answered, there was no one to be seen except a black bin-bag lying on the doorstep.
+The house was subsequently named Talbot House in memory of Gilbert (his brother was Padre Neville Talbot, on whose orders Tubby Clayton opened the house), and as a very strange footnote, at some point in the mid-1990s when, so the story goes, a ring at the doorbell of Talbot House was answered, there was no one to be seen except a black bin-bag lying on the doorstep.
 Within the bag was Gilbert Talbot’s original wooden battlefield cross, and you can see it today on display at Talbot House.

 And as a second footnote, Talbot House soon became known to British soldiers in the Salient as ‘TOC H’, signallers’ code for the letters T & H. I took an almost identical view as this on our other visit.
 Just mentioning it (again).
 The graves in the foreground and right background are in Plot IV, those beyond the Stone of Remembrance in Plot III.